Joseph R. Inge: Army career

 Between April 1970 and June 1975, Inge served as a Company Commander in the 33rd Armor, 3rd Armored Division in Germany and the 73rd Armor, 2nd Infantry Division in Korea.

 From June 1976 to March 1978, Inge served as Area Commander of the Jacksonville, Florida Recruiting District.
 He then transferred to Alexandria, Virginia to serve as Assignment Officer, Armor Branch Captains, for the United States Army Military Personnel Center until July 1980.
 He returned to Germany in June 1981 to serve as battalion and then brigade Executive Officer for elements of the 3rd Infantry Division.
-In March 1984 he was assigned as a battalion commander in the 64th Armor, 3rd Infantry Division in Germany.
+In March 1984 he was assigned as a battalion commander of the 3rd Battalion 64th Armor, 3rd Infantry Division in Germany.

 From June 1987 to April 1991, Inge held several positions in Washington, D.C., including Executive Officer, Technology Management Office, Office of the Chief of Staff, Army; Executive Officer to the Director of the Army Staff, Office of the Chief of Staff, Army; and Executive Officer to the Assistant Secretary of the Army for Installations, Logistics and Environment.
 In April 1991 he was appointed a Brigade Commander in the 1st Cavalry Division at Fort Hood, Texas.
-Following this assignment he served as Chief of Staff, United StatesArmy Combined Arms Center, Fort Leavenworth, Kansas from May 1993 to September 1993.
+Following this assignment he served as Chief of Staff, United States Army Combined Arms Center, Fort Leavenworth, Kansas from May 1993 to September 1993.
 He then returned to Washington, D.C. to serve as Executive Assistant to the Chairman of the Joint Chiefs of Staff in Washington, D.C. until August 1995.

 Following this assignment, Inge was named Assistant Division Commander (Support) of the 3rd Infantry Division (Mechanized) at Fort Stewart, Georgia, where he served until July 1996.
 He then returned to Kansas to serve as the Deputy Commandant of the U.S. Army Command and General Staff College.
 In August 1998 Inge was selected as Commanding General of United States Army, Japan/9th Theater Support Command.
 He served in this position until June 2000, when he was appointed Deputy, The Inspector General, Office of the Secretary of the Army, in Washington, D.C.
 In October 2001, Inge became commander of First United States Army, Fort Gillem, Georgia.
 In June 2004 he was confirmed as Deputy Commander, United States Northern Command, and Vice Commander, United States Element, North American Aerospace Defense Command.

 Inge retired from active duty after 38 years of service in 2007.

+Inge died on March 23, 2023.